 Another thing that I do sometimes is that instead of making a loaf of banana bread, I make muffins and put them in my freezer.
 This way I can eat them whenever I am in the mood for banana bread.

 Put muffin papers into muffin tin.
 Fill muffin papers 3/4 full with banana bread batter.
 It only takes about 20 minutes to bake the muffins.
 Determine if the muffins are done using the same method used to determine if the banana loaf bread was done.

-This also works good when you want to take the bread to a pot luck or to share with friends.
+This also works well when you want to take the bread to a potluck or to share with friends.